Ch1ckenMax/hkur_data_logger/README.md

 Motor Controller Manual: https://wiki.neweagle.net/docs/Rinehart/PM100_User_Manual_3_2011.pdf <BR>
 CAN Shield Arduino Library: https://github.com/DFRobot/DFRobot_MCP2515 <BR>
 Arduino docs: https://www.arduino.cc/reference/en/ <BR>
+CAN Shield product info, code example <BR>

 # Functional requirements
 1. Read data packets from the motor controller via CAN Bus (Perhaps try to capture the packets and print it to the screen first?)
 2. Store the data packets to memory (Note: Arduino built-in memory is NOT enough.
-We may need an SD card for this)
+We may need an SD card for this.
+There is a SD card connector on the CAN Shield.)
 3. Refer to the Motor Controller's CAN Protocol docs, translate the data to readable information (This is done in a PC connected to the arduino, or after fetching the data from the Arduino)

 # Non-functional requirements